Charging for green bin collections - FAQs

 Initially your collection day will remain the same and you should present your green bin for collection as you do now.
 However the time of your collection may change.
 Please have your bin out for 6.30am on your scheduled day of collection.

-If you choose not to subscribe to this service your green bin(s) will not be emptied after 7 March 2017.
+If you choose not to subscribe to this service your green bin(s) will not be emptied after 6 March 2018.
 Any green bin should remain at your property.
-A review of the waste service will consider charges for other services and it may benefit you to retain the green bin as you may decide to subscribe at a later date.

 Collection vehicles will have an electronic record of which residents have subscribed.
 You'll also be sent an identification sticker through the post each year when you've paid.
 This sticker should be applied to your bin as soon as possible to ensure collection.